 During the 2013 season, the West Seneca Travel Soccer Club introduced the first “Watch List” program to identify the best players in the House program and provide them with opportunities for additional/special training to help them move to the next level in their soccer development.
 Many players from the 2013 “Watch List” class successfully tried out for and were rostered on Travel teams, and several players have moved up to play for Premier Teams throughout WNY.
-Because the Program has been an unqualified success, it will return during the 2016 season.
+Because the Program has been an unqualified success, the West Soccer Soccer Club will continue to provide this training to its member players.

 Parents who want their children to take advantage of this Program can contact the Travel Coordinator, Mark Molloy.